-The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) 2006, is a human rights treaty that exists to protect and affirm the human rights of people with disabilities.
-Ireland became a signatory to the UNCRPD in 2007 and ratified it in March 2018, protecting the fundamental rights of equal recognition and treatment for all people with disabilities.
+The United Nations (UN) Convention on the Rights of Persons with Disabilities (UNCRPD)2006,37 is a human rights treaty that exists to protect and affirm the human rights of people with disabilities.^{37,38} Ireland became a signatory to the Convention in 2007 and ratified the convention in March 2018,38 protecting the fundamental rights of equal recognition and treatment for all people with disabilities.

-The Assisted Decision-Making (Capacity) Act 2015 has been framed to meet Ireland's obligations under Article 12 of the UNCRPD and prescribes a model of supported decision-making aimed at enabling all persons to exercise their decision-making capacity.
+The Assisted Decision-Making (Capacity) Act 2015,4 has been framed to meet Ireland's obligations under Article 12 of the Convention.
+The Act 2015, prescribes a model of supported decision-making aimed at enabling all persons to exercise their decision-making capacity.